 To make an HDS education affordable, the large majority of scholarship aid for MDiv and MTS candidates is awarded based on demonstrated financial need.
 We strongly encourage all MTS and MDiv students to apply for need-based financial aid.

 The Admissions Committee determines merit-based awards, which represent about 10 percent of each year’s institutional grants.
-Merit awards generally include a full-tuition grant and a modest stipend to assist with living expenses (typically in the $9,000–$11,000 range).
-Merit awards are generally renewed from year to year provided the student maintains satisfactory academic progress and remains in the original program he or she was admitted to.
+Merit awards generally include a full-tuition grant and a modest stipend to assist with living expenses (typically in the $12,000–$20,000 range beginning with the 2022-23 academic year).
+Merit awards are generally renewed from year to year provided the student maintains satisfactory academic progress and remains in the original program admitted to.

 Need-based awards are reviewed every year.
-While they generally remain consistent for years two and/or three of the program, they can vary because of changes in a student's resources or expenses.
+While they generally remain consistent for years two and/or three of the program.
 Note: Financial aid awarding policies are subject to change.

 Students in the Master of Theology (ThM) or Master in Religion and Public Life (MRPL) program who are U.S. citizens or eligible noncitizens may qualify for federal funds and/or private loans.
 HDS does not provide grant support for the ThM or MRPL programs.
 Special students are not eligible for institutional or federal aid.